threezinedine/hero-cards-game/README.md

 -   [x] Change the #include to only needed
 -   [x] Convert project to library format
 -   [x] Add global resources
--   [ ] Change the load configuration without care about the key
+-   [x] Change the load configuration without care about the key
 -   [ ] Split out the Texture with columns and rows (duplicate in Sprite vs FSMState example)
+-   [ ] Remove Render and Update separation, using using Update
 -   [x] Load configure file using List rather than using Map
 -   [ ] Separate Configure file -> mutile files
 -   [ ] Add comments to all classes
--   [ ] Configuring log

 ### Todo:

 -   [ ] ECS system
 -   [ ] Physic sytem
 -   [ ] Audio resource
+-   [ ] Configuring log